apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 [cluster-password](clusters.md "Clusters")                                                                                              |   Cluster password.
 It applies to all cluster configurations.
 [cluster-user](clusters.md "Clusters")                                                                                                  |   Cluster username.
 It applies to all cluster configurations.
 [connection-ttl-override](connection-ttl.md)                                                                                                        |   if set, this will override how long (in ms) to keep a connection alive without receiving a ping. -1 disables this setting.
 Default -1
+[connection-ttl-check-period](connection-ttl.md)                                                                                                    |   how often (in ms) to check connections for ttl violation.
+Default 2000
 [connectors.connector](configuring-transports.md "Understanding Connectors") | The URL for the connector.
 This is a list [create-bindings-dir](persistence.md "Configuring the bindings journal") |  true means that the server will create the bindings directory on start up.
 Default=true
 [create-journal-dir](persistence.md)                                             |  true means that the journal directory will be created.
 Default=true